-Your Company has booked and measured equity interests according to the methods described in Note III.4.3 to the financial statements.
-As part of our assessments, our work consisted in examining the terms and conditions of implementation of these methods, assessing the data and assumptions on which the judgments and estimates used by your Company are based, and examining, on a test basis, the calculations made by your Company.
+Other intangible assets and financial assets entered under IFRIC 12 arrangements are recognized and measured according to the methods described in Notes VI.5.1 and VI.5.4 to the consolidated financial statements.
+As part of our assessments, our work consisted in assessing the data and assumptions on which the judgments and estimates relating to these financial statements were based, in reviewing, on a test basis, the calculations made by your Group, and in verifying that the various notes to the consolidated financial statements provide the appropriate disclosures.